15 Useful Digital Marketing Books Every Marketer Should Read

 Does it really matter how many times you’re rejected?
 You should learn to take the word “NO” as a “YES” in your head.
 Once you’re in this state of mind, you’re ready to Crust It!

 If you’re still confused and looking for a helping hand on how to use Twitter, Facebook, and Tumblr to develop a personal brand online, you should give this book a serious read.
+There’s a ton of information on social media marketing.

 Yes, I’m going to finally read it.
-Because, I’ve made up my mind to only review books and products that I’ve used.
+Because, I’ve made up my mind to only review marketing books and products that I’ve used.

 Of course, maybe after reading “Crush It: Why Now Is The Time To Cash In On Your Passion,” and I don’t benefit from it with all the hype, trust me, I’ll get rid of it from this list.